 Suzuki’s Celerio makes a great city car – its 1.0-litre petrol produces 67hp and, although it’ll top out at 96mph, around town it provides punchy performance that’ll be more than happy to keep up with the rest of the traffic.
 It also produces less than 100g/kg of CO2, so you’ll have the added benefit of free road tax until 2017.

-To see how much you could save on a new one, use our Suzuki Celerio configurator to get the best deals.
+To see how much you could save on a new one, use our Suzuki Celerio configurator to get great deals.

-For the best deals, use our Skoda Citigo configurator.
+For great deals, use our Skoda Citigo configurator.

 The C1 is a popular choice for a first car – it looks great and comes with healthy standard specification.
-Priced from £8.345, it’ll get to 60mph from rest in 13.8 seconds.
+The C1 is priced from £8,345 and it’ll get to 60mph from rest in 13.8 seconds.
 That isn’t fast by any means, but faster than some – a good thing if you do occasionally do motorway journeys.
 If you want a bit of sunshine, there’s even a convertible model.

 Use our Citroen C1 configurator to see how much carwow can save you off a new one.